AppLovin/AppLovin-MAX-Unreal/README.md

 ## Demo App

-The Unreal plugin is contained in `AppLovinMAX/`.
+The plugin is contained in `AppLovinMAX/`.
 The `AppLovinMAXDemo_4.27/` and `AppLovinMAXDemo_5.2/` directories contain demo apps for UE4 and UE5 respectively.

 ### Getting Started